lab-design/lab-design.github.io/_papers/mlstudy-techreport/index.md

 key: mlstudy-techreport
 permalink: /papers/mlstudy-techreport/
 short_name: MLTR '18
-title: "Large-scale Study of Substitutability in the Presence of Effects"
+title: "What Do Developers Ask About ML Libraries?
+A Large-scale Study Using Stack Overflow"
 bib: |
   @inproceedings{Islam18,
     author = {Md Johirul, Islam, and Nguyen, Hoan and Rajan, Hridesh},